AstarNetwork/astar-docs/docs/builder-guides/astar_features/truffle.md

 ### Step 2: Start Coding

-Now, we would see the following file structure:
+Now, we have the following file structure:
 <div style={{textAlign: 'center'}}>

 ![2](img-Truffle-cookbook/2.png)
 </div>

-From here, we create a file for smart contract called **HelloShibuya.sol** inside the **contracts** directory:
+To begin coding, we need to create a file for our smart contract.
+Let's call it **HelloShibuya.sol** and put it inside the **contracts** directory:

 ```jsx
 pragma solidity ^0.8.15;